Rtilbury/titan-public-docs/README.md

 - Detect friction, hesitation, anomalies, and confusion instantly
 - Adapt experiences with transparent, human-reviewable rules
-- Meet the strictest privacy and AI-safety requirements arriving in 2026
+- Align with the strictest privacy and AI-safety requirements arriving in 2026
 - Add adaptive intelligence to any product — without building ML pipelines, data layers, or risk systems

 ---